-Starting a business involves planning, making key financial decisions, and establishing as a legal entity.
-These 10 easy steps can help you plan, prepare and manage the process of starting your own business.
+Starting a business involves planning, making key financial decisions, and establishing a legal entity.
+These ten easy steps can help you plan, prepare and manage the process of starting your own business.
 Your business plan is your roadmap to success.
-If you fail to plan then you can plan to fail.
+If you fail to plan, then you can plan to fail.

 Step 1: Business Plan Templates

 Use these tools and resources to create and write your own business plan, a written guide that will help you map out how you will start and run your business successfully.
 Don’t skip over this very important step to help you lay a good foundation.

 Step 2: Get Business Assistance and Training

 Take advantage of free training and counseling services.
 Scan local websites and Chamber of Commerce listings for seminars on everything from how to prepare a business plan to securing financing, expanding, or marketing a business.

 Step 3: Choose a Business Location